carbon-design-system/carbon-platform/docs/packages-micromanage-cli.md

 foundation for individual packages and services which contribute to a base Docker image and cloud-deployed microservices, respectively.

-# Scripts
+# Commands

-The various scripts can be found in: [scripts/micromanage](../scripts/micromanage)

 ## `deploy`

-Use this script to deploy to _test_ and _production_ environments
+Use this command to deploy to _test_ and _production_ environments

 The first deployment of a service is required to be done manually.
 This should be done through the IBM Cloud Code Engine UI so that appropriate variables/secrets/routes can be created.

-Once done, the deploy script can be used to deploy new versions of the various services.
+Once done, the deploy command can be used to deploy new versions of the various services.

 ### Re-deploying services automatically